mapletechno/php-quiz-generator/README.md

 * Blank filling problems
 * Programming problems

 The app is written in PHP.
-And it uses MySQL for persistent data storages.
+And it uses file system for persistent data storages.

 Syntax